 5. A week or two before your event, scan your User page for duplicate user records.
 Duplicate records are most commonly created with multiple imports/migrations and with heavy use of the Donate Now page.
 The software is designed to properly handle duplicate users, but may display unfamiliar screens and messaging.
 Merging Duplicate Users prior to your event can reduce confusion for your event night volunteers.

-6. Set up a Help Station and have it manned by you or your most competent lieutenant.
+6. Set up a Help Station and staff it with your most competent lieutenant (or yourself).